 The connection between grades and attendance is highest when students attend class every day both early in the year and consistently.
 This means that if you prioritize attendance during the back to school season, you’re more likely to nip absenteeism in your school in the bud.
 Use these classroom management ideas to help students and their families understand the importance of regular attendance.

 One of the best ways to reduce chronic absenteeism is through parent and community involvement.
 Collaborate with other faculty members and parents to make reducing absenteeism a priority.
 You could, for example, start an attendance reduction program in your school or make reducing absenteeism the topic of your next parent-teacher association meeting.
-Pay special attention to resolving barriers that low-income and marginalized communities might face to attending school every day.
+Pay special attention to resolving barriers that under-resourced and marginalized communities might face to attending school every day.

 Students and parents are also more likely to understand the importance of attendance if its a part of your classroom policy.
 Approximately 25% of potential school dropouts remain in class when attendance is mandatory.
 In your class syllabus or rules, explain why attendance is essential for school success and encourage parents to recognize and avoid enabling behavior that can lead to chronically absent students.